Unless you have been blessed with smooth, line-free and eternally youthful skin.

-Cosmeceutical products in general, have a higher concentration of active ingredients, this means more effective, targeted results and a more direct approach.
+In general, cosmetic products have a higher concentration of active ingredients, which means more effective, targeted results and a more direct approach.

-I liken cosmeceuticals as a step up above your average cosmetics but without the full curative effects of a drug.
+We liken cosmeceuticals as a step up above your average cosmetics but without a drug’s full curative effects.

 Cosmetics work to beautify imperfections the way concealer covers up blemishes and dullness.
 Drugs work by treating diseases or health conditions.

 Cosmeceuticals contain biologically active ingredients that physically change the skin to bring about skin health.
 However, unlike drugs, cosmeceutical products are not meant to cure skin diseases.

 Ingredients in cosmeceutical have the active potential to bring about significant skin changes; such changes are usually backed by clinical evidence.
 Some cosmeceuticals can penetrate the dermis which houses collagen, and elastin, which is ideally where we want the ingredients to penetrate.